StarLionJiang/Intro-to-Github/README.md

 # Intro-to-Github
-Quick Introductory content for Github
+Quick Introductory content for Github no conflicts